About me, my girls, & the breed:

 Eurasiers are a double-coated breed, but my intact eurasiers don't need to go to the groomers because they are so easy to groom myself most of the year.
 Brushing/combing once a week is sufficient.
 Some people are under the impression that long haired dogs shed a lot, but the truth is, long haired dogs actually shed much less than short haired dogs.
 Eurasiers really only shed when they “blow” their undercoat (which happens once or twice a year depending on where you live).
 At that time, it can take a bit more work and effort to groom, but it is still much easier than grooming a spayed or neutered Eurasier.
 When a dog is spayed or neutered, their hormones are greatly affected causing dramatic changes to their coat.
 The hair grows much longer, thicker, and tangles more easily.
 One more reason (added to the long list of reasons) to keep your dogs intact, especially in breeds with coats.

-Eurasiers come in a whole variety of colors: red, cream, wolf-grey, black and tan, solid black, and so many variations in between!
+Eurasiers come in a wide variety of colors: red, cream, wolf-grey, black and tan, solid black, and so many variations in between!
 In my opinion, their color diversity makes them extra special, and is something I really love about them.
 You can have several Eurasiers, and yet, they all look different, unlike some breeds that all look the same.
 The Eurasier is remarkably stunning no matter which color they are.

 PLEASE NEVER SHAVE your EURASIER!
 It will ruin their coat forever!
 They naturally control their body temperature with their coat, they are not kept cooler without it.
 In fact, Eurasiers will be hotter if you shave them, and they will get sunburns!
 Also shaving them will permanently damage their coat.
 Only light trimming of the sanitary areas is recommended, if necessary.